 The nature of a partnership is very much in its name.
 Partnerships usually involve two or more people who share the profits and losses between them.
-Again, not all business structures are perfect, and like sole proprietorships, it is important for you to know the pros and cons of establishing a partnership.
+With that being said, here are some pros and cons of establishing a partnership:

 Key benefits of a partnership: